Natural Remedies for Hair Loss: Eyebrows and Eyelashes

 - 1 bag of chamomile tea, or 20 grams of the dried herb

-- ½ cup of water (100 ml)
+- ½ cup of boiled or filtered water (100 ml)

-- Castor oil: As you already know, castor oil is excellent for treating hair loss in this part of the body because it’s stimulates the growth of new hair.
-All you need to do is follow a simple ritual: every night, moisten a cotton ball with a few drops of castor oil and apply it using gentle pats around your eyelashes.
-In a few weeks, you’ll start to see results.
-It’s amazing!
+- Castor oil: As you already know, castor oil is excellent for treating hair loss around your eyebrows and eyelashes because it stimulates hair growth.
+All you need to do is follow this simple ritual: every night, moisten a cotton ball with a few drops of castor oil and apply by gently dabbing it around your eyelashes.